Skip navigation

 When to Contact a Medical Professional

-Call 911 anytime you suspect someone has hypothermia.
-Give first aid while awaiting emergency assistance.
+Call 911 or the local emergency number anytime you suspect someone has hypothermia.
+Give first aid while waiting for emergency help.

 Prevention

-Before you spend time outside in the cold, DO NOT drink alcohol or smoke.
-Drink plenty of fluid and get adequate food and rest.
+Before you spend time outside in the cold, do not drink alcohol or smoke.
+Drink plenty of fluids and get enough food and rest.

 Wear proper clothing in cold temperatures to protect your body.
 These include: